 If an unshaven man with smeared lipstick can claim discrimination when their general appearance shames any remotely conscientious transvestite (Dermablend is your friend), or someone shows no evidence they have even begun electrolysis or laser treatment after claiming they began their transition 2 years earlier (by which time anyone with any resources had not only fully transitioned but also had final surgery) and their overall hirsute appearance is actually of someone transitioning the other way (but look, they grew their nails, which seems contradictory to their assertion they are not aligning with gender stereotypes), then anyone can identify♥ as anything (a smug lying fat girl claiming to be a man, for example, despite obviously never having been anywhere near hormones) and so the entire concept becomes utterly meaningless as it has no limitations to define it.
 It is also an insult to all of us who spent a tremendous amount of time and effort (not to mention an awful lot of money) to do their utmost in passing, or at the very least presenting an appearance where anyone can see that a concerted effort has been made.

 The so-called Progressive Left (in truth censorious regressive collectivists who always claim to know what’s best for everyone else and so wish to drag everyone down to the lowest common denominator ruled by their allegedly beneficent tyranny) and other Snowflakes with special needs (err… I mean demands) whose parents and teachers never had the guts to say “no” to them, why are they the first to scream “Appropriation!” over the slightest cultural exchange (zero, now that’s a good idea) or improvement (Roman concrete was vastly superior to the earlier Greek) but then appropriate the lives and experiences of others to their puerile little cliques?
-(I’ll bet not a single one of them would be willing to relinquish the spectacles so many of them wear, never mind give up electricity.)
-Just because I’m a tranny does not mean I am automatically part of their LGBT ensemble (+ whatever other letters and symbols are in vogue <current year>), and being a member of one statistical minority doesn’t mean that any other minority has a claim to kinship or even mutual victimhood due to oppression by the majority.
+(I’ll bet not a single one of them would be willing to relinquish the spectacles so many of them wear despite such objects being seem by their Communist heroes as a sign of Bourgeois education, never mind give up electricity and clean running water.)
+Just because I’m a tranny does not mean I am automatically part of their LGBT ensemble (+ whatever other letters and symbols are in vogue <current year>), and being a member of one statistical minority doesn’t mean that any other minority has a claim to kinship or even mutual victimhood due to alleged oppression by the majority.
 No one else speaks for me or on my behalf, and has never been granted permission by me to do so; I am not a member of their tribe and have never been a victim (privilege alert!), nor will I ever identify myself as being a part of their self-appointed judiciary, for I despise the puritan mob-mentality of their intolerant hive-minds.